Skip navigation

 Course summary

-Get your career off to the best possible start with accreditation from the Chartered Institute of Building (CIOB), the Royal Institution of Chartered Surveyors (RICS) and the Chartered Association of Building Engineers (CABE).
+Get your career off to the best possible start with accreditation from the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS).
+We're also currently seeking re-accreditation from the Chartered Association of Building Engineers (CABE).

 Why study building surveying?